lijon/lijon.github.io/iaa_quirks.md

 With multiple ports, I mean actually having individual units, so that your app can output simultaneously on each port.
 Then you can simply check which unit is passed to the IsInterAppConnected callback to know which unit got (dis)connected.

-When using a single RemoteIO unit for multiple AudioComponentDescriptions, you can get the ACD like this to see which one was used to connect:
+If you're instead using a single RemoteIO unit for multiple AudioComponentDescriptions, you can get the ACD like this to see which one was used to connect:

 ```
 AudioComponentDescription acd;